 47-314.OIL AND GAS CONSERVATION COMMISSION CREATED -- POWERS -- LIMIT ON LOCAL RESTRICTIONS -- ATTORNEY GENERAL.
 (1) There is hereby created an oil and gas conservation commission of the state of Idaho within the department of lands.
-The commission shall consist of the director of the department of lands, a county commissioner as described in this section, and threefour (34) members appointed by the governor with the advice and consent of the senate.
+The commission shall consist of the director of the department of lands, a county commissioner as described in this section, and four three (43) members appointed by the governor with the advice and consent of the senate.

 (a) The county commissioner shall be from a county where oil and gas are being produced or have been produced within the last ten (10) years and shall be elected by a majority of the county commissioners from such producing counties.
-The county commissioner shall serve a four (4) year term.
-A vacancy shall be filled by election for the unexpired term in the same manner provided for election to a full term.
+The county commissioner shall serve a